Boeblahoebla/Web-development_05_advancedCSS/README.md

 "# web-developer_advancedCSS"

-Repository showing some advanced CSS style rules and a first decent looking page in the form of a basic blog post using
+Repository showing some advanced CSS style rules with 2 first decent looking pages:
+* Photography portfolio
+* Basic blogpost page

+In these projects you can find the usage of the following HTML/CSS properties, styles & methods
 * Divs
 * Classes
 * Borders